Graylog

 Main Features

-Graylog offers a range of features that make it an attractive solution for organizations of all sizes.
-Some of its key features include:
+Graylog offers a range of features that make it an ideal solution for log management and monitoring, including:

 Installation Guide